Subject: Travel, Expense and Travel Card Procedures

 c.
 The University, as a rule, does not reimburse travelers for alcohol.
 Any exceptions must be approved by the applicable University’s CBO or designee, and must be funded appropriately from non E&G (educational and general) sources.
 See APL IV-I, Use of University Funds.

 a.
+For travel outside of the continental United States, the University will reimburse travelers for actual meal expenses up to the maximum Federal Rate allowed for that location.
 Reimbursement for meals outside the Continental United States varies depending on the locality of travel:

 ii.
 Foreign OCONUS – is to be used for foreign travel.